Teaching Statistics 1 (TS1)

 Study day 2:

-Online sessions are conducted live and recordings are available for playback
+Online sessions are conducted live from 19:00-20:10 and recordings are available for playback.

 |Evening online tutorials (19:00-20:10)||Study content|

-During March and April you will work toward completing an assignment.
-The deadline for this assignment is 25 April 2022.
+During July and August, you will work towards completing an assignment.
+The deadline for this assignment is 31 August 2022.

 Frequently Asked Questions